brianclements03/Telco_Project/README.md

 # DESCRIPTION

-### This project is conceived of as a way of exploring our customers through a database of information related to their accounts.
-Certain demographic information will be looked at, as well as what types of services and contracts they have, and charges, among others.
+### This project is an exploration of our customers' churn through a database of information related to their accounts.
+Certain demographic information will be looked at, as well as what types of services and contracts they have, charges, and use behavior (e.g. tenure and churn).

 # GOALS

-### The goal of this project is to demonstrate that there are factors that are related to customer churn at Telco.
-We will be isolating some key factors so that recommendations can be made to reduce churn.
+### The goal of this project is to demonstrate factors related to customer churn at Telco, and to develop a machine learning model in an attempt to predict future churn.

 #